WWE News: Additional Stipulation Added To New ‘Brand-To-Brand Invitation’

 On next week’s Monday Night Raw, King Baron Corbin will use one of his four appearances.
 The SmackDown brand superstar will appear on the red brand to take on WWE Champion Drew McIntyre.

-WWE reportedly introduced the new Brand-To-Brand Invitation to help the sagging ratings of its TV shows.
-The new stipulation will keep some order and have the brand separation remain intact, but WWE will need to enforce it for that to happen.
+WWE reportedly introduced the new Brand-to-Brand Invitation to help the sagging ratings of its TV shows.
+The new stipulation will maintain some order and have the brand separation remain intact, but WWE will need to enforce it for that to happen.

-Last year, Vince McMahon introduced the “Wild Card Rule,” which also had a limitation on the number of times a superstar could jump brands.
-That stipulation was repeatedly broken and had “harsh punishments” used as threats never once came about.
+Last year, Vince McMahon introduced the “Wild Card Rule,” which also had a limit on the number of times a superstar could jump brands.
+That stipulation was repeatedly broken, and “harsh punishments” used as threats never once came about.

 After a while, the Wild Card Rule turned into numerous superstars jumping brands whenever they pleased and appearing anywhere.
 In October, Fox eliminated the rule, and the brands only intermingled again for Survivor Series.